haberdashPI/vscode-master-key/notes.md

   2. fix
   3. create a unit test (might not be possible for setup)

+  almost there, need to get test working for insert need to figure out why the color of the status message isn't right

 TODO: write a test for parsing to check that `[[mode]]` sections are defined and that `validModes` is not